sap licensing

 It includes modules for procure-to-pay (Ariba Buying and Invoicing), strategic sourcing, contract management, and supplier lifecycle management, all integrated on the SAP Business Network (Ariba Network).

-Unlike traditional on-premise ERP procurement tools, Ariba operates as Software-as-a-Service with a unique commercial model.
+Unlike traditional on-premise ERP procurement tools, Ariba operates as a Software-as-a-Service (SaaS) solution with a unique commercial model.

-Enterprise buyers subscribe to the modules they need, and suppliers connect via the Ariba Network, potentially paying fees when transaction volumes grow.
+Enterprise buyers subscribe to the modules they need, and suppliers connect via the Ariba Network, potentially incurring fees as transaction volumes increase.

 Two-Sided Licensing Model: Buyers and Suppliers